iifl-logo

 According to the information and explanations given to us, The Company has not received any whistle blower complaint during the year.

-XIII) In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013, where applicable, and the details of the related party transactions have been disclosed in the financial statements as required by the applicable Indian Accounting Standards.
+XIII In our opinion and according to the information and explanations given to us, the transactions with related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013, where applicable, and the details of the related party transactions have been disclosed in the financial statements as required by the applicable Indian Accounting Standards.

-XIV) (A) The Company has an internal audit system commensurate with the size and nature of its business.
+XIV (A) The Company has an internal audit system commensurate with the size and nature of its business.

 (B) The internal audit reports of the Company issued till the date of the audit report, for the period under audit have been considered by us.

-XV) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Companies Act, 2013 are not applicable to the Company.
+XV In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Companies Act, 2013 are not applicable to the Company.

-XVI) (A) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, clause 3(xvi)(a) of the Order is not applicable to the Company (B) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+(B) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, clause 3(xvi)(b) of the Order is not applicable to the Company.

-(C) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
-Accordingly, clause 3(xvi)(c) of the Order is not applicable to the Company.
+(C) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the

 (D) According to the information and explanations provided to us during the course of audit, the Group does not have any CIC.
 Accordingly, the requirements of clause 3(xvi)(d) are not applicable to the Company.
+XVII According to the information and explanations given to us and the records of the Company examined by us, the Company has not incurred any cash losses in the current financial year.
+The Company has incurred a cash loss of 800.34 lakhs in the immediately preceding financial year.

 XXI The Company has no subsidiary and no requirement of consolidation hence report on clause 3(xxi) of the Order is not applicable to the Company.